Jay Huguley: Career

 Prior to his professional acting career, Huguley was a fashion model.
 Following college, he was discovered working as a lifeguard, when someone working in fashion in New York suggested he should try modeling.
 Two Polaroids were taken of him, and he was brought into New York City.
 Soon after. he received a contract with Wilhelmina Models, which sent him to London, Paris, Milan and Sydney, Australia.

 Huguley lived in Paris throughout the early-1990s, where he worked as a model for brands like Armani, Valentino, Zegna and Romeo Gigli.
 He first realized his passion for acting while taking a directing class in college, where one of his assignments was to audition for the school play to get an idea of what actors experience in their process of attempting to score acting roles.
-He got the part of the Gentleman Caller in Tennessee Williams’ The Glass Menagerie.
+He got the part of the Gentleman Caller in Tennessee Williams' The Glass Menagerie.
 Huguley then moved back to the United States, where he began to work regularly in theatre and studied at the Lee Strasberg Institute.
-He moved to Los Angeles to do a play directed by Lee’s widow, Anna Strasberg.
+He moved to Los Angeles to do a play directed by Lee's widow, Anna Strasberg.

 In his earliest appearances on television, Huguley starred in smaller roles on Mad TV, The Norm Show, Walker, Texas Ranger, Providence, and Strong Medicine before getting more recurring roles in TV shows such as Summerland, and Alias.
 He also starred in 2010 as Richard Hightower on the long-running soap opera, The Young and the Restless.

-Huguley is best known for playing David on AMC's The Walking Dead, and Jimmy Ledoux on HBO's True Detective.
-Huguley also played Will Branson on Seasons 3 and 4 of the HBO series Treme, and Whit Peyton in the ABC TV series, Brothers & Sisters.
+Huguley is best known for playing Commander Mark Dixon on Lioness opposite Nicole Kidman and Morgan Freeman, David on AMC's The Walking Dead, and Jimmy Ledoux on HBO's True Detective.
+Huguley also played Will Branson on seasons 3 and 4 of the HBO series Treme, and Whit Peyton in the ABC TV series, Brothers & Sisters.